Ecodev/gims/docs/content/user.rst

 Each user who has an active account can conduct his own :term:`survey`.
 He can then decide with whom he will collaborate and share the information gathered.

-To edit a user account, go to the Administration section and clic on the "Users" icon.
+To edit a user account, go to the Administration section and click on the "Users" icon.

 .. image:: img/administration.png
     :width: 100%
     :alt: Admin section

 To find the user, start typing the name in the search bar.
-Once the person appears in the list, clic on the pencil icon to edit the record.
+Once the person appears in the list, click on the pencil icon to edit the record.

 .. image:: img/user1.png
     :width: 100%